alephdata/aleph/docs/api.md

     *   `text`, entire text extracted from the document.
     *   `created_at`, when the document was added to aleph (`yyyy-mm -ddThh:ii:ss.uuuuuu`).
     *   `updated_at`, when the document was modified in aleph (`yyyy -mm-ddThh:ii:ss.uuuuuu`).
-*   `collection`, like `facet` for entity collections: all entities which are tagged in result set documents and part of the given collection will be returned.
-This can be specified multiple times for more than one collection to be added.
 *   `limit`, the number of results to return, max.
 10,000.
 *   `offset`, the number of results to skip at the beginning of the result set.